Joe Quesada: Chief Creative Officer and continued art

-On June 2, 2010, Marvel announced that it promoted Joe Quesada to Chief Creative Officer of Marvel Entertainment.
+On June 2, 2010, Marvel announced that it promoted Joe Quesada to chief creative officer of Marvel Entertainment.
 In this position Quesada will help ensure that all portrayals of Marvel's characters and stories remain true to the essence of Marvel history.
 He will also oversee the creative aspects of media adaptations of Marvel properties, which include participating in story and script development.

 On January 4, 2011, Quesada stepped down as editor-in-chief, and was replaced by Axel Alonso.
 After being given the additional job of CCO, in 2010, Quesada explained to Comic Book Resources, "With my increased travel schedule over the last year plus, I've only been able to work with the publishing division in a more macro sense, or as you put it, a more, "big picture," sense.
 During this time, Tom and Axel have been handling the more detailed functions of the stories within our comics.
 My role has been one in which I work on the larger stories and the overall flavor and feel of our books and universe."

 Quesada later elaborated on this decision in a 2011 interview with Visual Arts Journal, a publication of his alma mater, the School of Visual Arts, by saying that he always viewed the editor in chief position as a finite one that he would leave after he accomplished what he had set out to, and that the then-recent purchase of Marvel by Disney opened up opportunities he wanted to explore.
 Quesada contrasted his former editor in chief role as one in which he was solely focused on rebuilding Marvel's editorial division and overseeing its comics content, with his Chief Creative Officer role as one in which he would be involved creatively with several divisions.

-With the October 2019 Marvel reorganization that named Kevin Feige as chief creative officer across Marvel Entertainment and Marvel Studios, he would continue to work for Marvel Entertainment with his position re-titled as executive vice president and creative director for Marvel Entertainment.
+With the October 2019 Marvel reorganization that named Kevin Feige as Chief Creative Officer across Marvel Entertainment and Marvel Studios, he would continue to work for Marvel Entertainment with his position re-titled as executive vice president and creative director for Marvel Entertainment.
 On May 31, 2022, Quesada announced he would part ways with Marvel.

+Post-Marvel career

+After leaving Marvel, Quesada was recruited to Amazon Studios in a first-look deal to develop film and television productions from comic book properties.

+In July 2024, he was announced as the head of a new comic book company called Amazing Comics.
+A joint venture between Mad Cave Studios and Belgian publisher Dupuis, their first series will be Disciple, a reimagining of Shakespeare's Hamlet, with Quesada co-writing and drawing.